Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce 9600 GT 1GB should be 6% quicker than the GeForce GT 240 GDDR5 overall, due to its greater bandwidth. (explain)
+Memory BandwidthThe GeForce 9600 GT 1GB, in theory, should be a bit faster than the GeForce GT 240 GDDR5 overall. (explain)

-Texel RateThe GeForce 9600 GT 1GB will be a small bit (more or less 18%) better at texture filtering than the GeForce GT 240 GDDR5. (explain)
+Texel RateThe GeForce 9600 GT 1GB is just a bit (about 18%) more effective at texture filtering than the GeForce GT 240 GDDR5. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison